Welcome from the Honors Institute Director

 Students admitted to the Honors Institute are generally awarded an Honors Fellowship.
 Recipients of this prestigious award receive significant financial assistance annually.

 As part of the application process, students will need to take part in a Scholarship Interview.
-Ordinarily, the Scholarship Interview takes place during one of our Scholarship Weekends.
-Please note that one of these weekends takes place in November and is for Early Scholarship Decision applicants.
-If a student is unable to attend one of our Scholarship Weekends, he or she should contact the Honors Institute Director prior to January 31st in order to arrange for a scholarship interview on another occasion.
+Ordinarily, the Scholarship Interview takes place during our Scholarship Weekend which will be held February 20-21, 2015.
+If a student is unable to attend the Scholarship Weekend, he or she should contact the Honors Institute Director prior to January 31st in order to arrange for a scholarship interview on another occasion.

 The Honors Fellowship is a four-year award.
 Renewal for each academic year is contingent upon a student’s maintaining a 3.4 grade point average and his/her continued participation in the Honors Institute by taking Honors courses and by taking part in required Honors Institute activities (attendance at occasional dinners, Honors Paper presentations, lectures by visiting professors, etc.).